Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Doing this on an indoor tree like Ficus will stop your cats from touching the leaves and chewing on the branches.

-It is likely that you have a room in your house that your cat does not frequent as much as other rooms.
+You likely have a room in your house that your cat does not frequent as much as other rooms.

-An example would be a loft or space that your cat can’t enter.
+An example is a loft or space your cat can’t enter.

 Keeping your Ficus in a separate room from your cat will stop it from being cruse and wanting to explore what the tree is.